Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 /*
 Update the specified disk with the data included in the request.
 Update is performed only on selected fields included as part of update-mask.
+Only the following fields can be modified: user_license.
 */
 await gapi.client.compute.regionDisks.update({ disk: "disk", project: "project", region: "region",  });